Stockton and Darlington Railway: Progress and amalgamation

-In 1859, a company had been formed to link the Newcastle and Carlisle Railway with the SD&R via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent and Weardale Railway, which now bypassed the SD&R and linked with the SD&LUR, and the North British and London and North Western (LNWR) railways were providing two-thirds of the capital.
+In 1859, a company had been formed to link the Newcastle and Carlisle Railway with the S&DR via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent and Weardale Railway, which now bypassed the S&DR and linked with the SD&LUR, and the North British and London and North Western (LNWR) railways were providing two-thirds of the capital.
 The LNWR proposed to build warehouses in Hartlepool and buy shares in the West Hartlepool Harbour and Railway.
 The North Eastern Railway (NER), formed in 1854 by amalgamation, at the time was the largest railway company in the country and controlled the East Coast Main Line from Knottingley, south of York, through Darlington to Berwick-upon-Tweed.
 When they approached the S&DR with a proposal to merge, the directors deciding they preferred a merger with the NER than eventually becoming part of the LNWR, entered negotiations.
 Opposed by the NER, the Newcastle, Derwent and Weardale Railway bill was approved by the House of Commons in 1861, but the line was eventually rejected by the House of Lords.
-The SD&LUR and EVR were absorbed by the S&DR on 30 June 1862.
+The SD&LUR, EVR and F&SR were absorbed by the S&DR via the Stockton and Darlington Railway (Amalgamation) Act 1862 (25 & 26 Vict. c. cvi) on 30 June 1862.

 With 200 rtmi of line and about 160 locomotives, the Stockton and Darlington Railway became part of the North Eastern Railway on 13 July 1863.
-Due to a clause in the North Eastern and Stockton and Darlington Railways Amalgamation Act 1863 (26 & 27 Vict. c. cxxii) the railway was managed as the independent Darlington Section until 1876, when the lines became the NER's Central Division.
+Due to a clause in the North-eastern and Stockton and Darlington Railways Amalgamation Act 1863 (26 & 27 Vict. c. cxxii) the railway was managed as the independent Darlington Section until 1876, when the lines became the NER's Central Division.
 After the restoration of the dividend in 1851, by the end of 1854 payments had recovered to 8 per cent and then had not dropped below per cent.